K9 Kind Dog Training & Behaviour Consulting Code of Ethics

-Action: Promote universal understanding of, and respect for dog training and behaviour consulting as a profession by endorsing strict adherence to scientific and humane methods.
+Action: Promote universal understanding of, and respect for dog trianing nad behaviour consulting as a profession by endorsing strict adherence to scientific and humane methods.

-Action: Resources are sourced from accredited professionals in animal behaviour and also adhere to our mandate.
+Action: Resources are sourced from accredited professionals in animal behaviour and adhere to our code of ethics.

-Action: Strive to make decisions based on comprehensive research, aggregate data, and expert opinions.
+Action: Strive to make decisions based on comprehensive research, aggregated data, and expert opinion.

 6. Promote only responsible breeders who adhere to behavioural and medical standards, who are committed to providing and high level of care for their dogs and who support their dogs’ physical and psychological well-being.